 Family Support Services

 Bright Beginnings is deeply committed to supporting our children’s parents and working closely with them to help their children succeed.
 We require all parents to attend the first half of their child’s first day of school to meet the teachers and to learn about our curriculum.
-Our monthly parent-teacher meetings keep parents updated on their child’s progress and how they can support their child’s education outside the classroom.
+Our monthly parent-teacher conferences keep parents updated on their child’s progress and how they can support their child’s education outside the classroom.
 Our training programs and events keep parents engaged and active participants at Bright Beginnings.
 Parents are also encouraged to volunteer in the classrooms, serve as chaperones on field trips, and participate in the Parent Policy Committee, which reviews and approves all programs and operating budgets.

 Bright Beginnings offers a unique opportunity for parents interested in working in the field of early childhood development.
 Through the Parent Aide Program, parents work part-time at Bright Beginnings and gain valuable on-the-job training, while pursuing a Child Development Associate (CDA) certification.
 Parent Aides participate in all on-site staff development training and receive regular supervision and support in the classroom.

 The constant stress of uncertain family conditions is difficult for young children experiencing homelessness.
 Bright Beginnings helps parents understand the importance of providing a stable home life for their children and helps families make smooth transitions into permanent housing.
-Once a family moves into permanent housing, their children remain in the program for the remainder of the school year to minimize disruption while our family service team helps parents identify appropriate child development centers in their new neighborhood.
+Once a family moves into permanent housing, their children remain in the Center-Based Program for the remainder of the school year to minimize disruption while our family service team helps parents identify appropriate child development centers in their new neighborhood.

 When a child leaves Bright Beginnings to enroll in kindergarten, the family service team helps parents select the most appropriate kindergarten program for their child and obtains all necessary information for enrollment.
 Social workers accompany parents on visits to new schools prior to enrollment and assist them with the enrollment process.
-Our teaching staff helps prepare children for the transition to kindergarten by facilitating visits kindergarten classrooms and helping the child to process any fears and anxieties he or she may have.
+Our teaching staff helps prepare children for the transition to kindergarten by facilitating visits to kindergarten classrooms and helping the child to process any fears and anxieties he or she may have about transitioning.

 Therapeutic, Health & Wellness